Welcome to the Bay Area Nuclear Data Program!

 Users may raise awareness of issues in nuclear structure data through the new Nuclear Structure Experimental Issues (NSEI) website, and needs for cross section data through the new Isotope Production Nuclear Data Issues (IPNDI) website.

-The BAND group has also developed NucScholar, a tool to support nuclear data evaluation through Natural Language Processing (NLP).
+The BAND Program has also developed NucScholar, a tool to support nuclear data evaluation through Natural Language Processing (NLP).

 Photon Strength Function and Nuclear Level Density